0xronin/30-days-SmartContractProgrammer/Day06/ReadMe.md

 ### Array Remove An Element By Shifting

-When we use th ```delete``` to clear element from an array, it does not removes the element but only resets it to it's default value.
+When we use the ```delete``` to clear element from an array, it does not removes the element but only resets it to it's default value.
 The basic idea of this method is to shift all the elements to the left and pop the last element.

 ```solidity